ethanrickards/Symbiodiniaceae_phylotranscriptomics/README.md

 # Symbiodiniaceae_phylotranscriptomics
-Pipeline used in ___ to distinguish Symbiodiniaceae in Japanese giant sea anemones
+Bash-based pipeline used in ___ to distinguish Symbiodiniaceae in Japanese giant sea anemones.